d-tork/ansible/README.md

 ansible-playbook -l presecurity --skip-tags future main.yml
 ```

-If successful, the server should not longer be accessble via ssh on port 22; update `~/.ssh/config` and move the server to another group in the inventory.
+If successful, the server should not longer be accessible via ssh on port 22; update `~/.ssh/config` and move the server to another group in the inventory.

+## NOT Automated
+* `playbooks/dotfiles.yml` : needs to be run as the primary user (yourself) to install dotfiles for you rather than for `ansible` user

 ## Dev notes